voidbraeker/Void-Grid-Unmade-Policies/README.md

         <h2>6.
 Account & Data Deletion</h2>
         <p><strong>Void Grid: Unmade</strong> utilizes Google Play Services and Google Play Games for authentication and achievements.</p>
-        <p>We do not collect, store, or maintain any personal user data or account credentials on external servers.
-All game progress and authentication are handled locally on your device or securely via Google's infrastructure.</p>
+        <p>We do not collect, store, or maintain persistent personal user profiles or account credentials on our own external servers.
+Score validation parameters are handled securely via Google and Firebase's cloud infrastructure.</p>
-        <p>Because we do not store your data, we have nothing to delete on our end.
+        <p>Because we do not permanently store your data on private databases, we have no active files to delete on our end.
 If you wish to revoke the app's access to your Google Account or clear your cloud-saved play history, you can do so directly through your Android device settings:</p>
         <ol>
             <li>Open your device's Google Settings app.</li>
             <li>Navigate to Connected Apps.</li>